What is Keyword Research?

-- Adjust time period displayed.
-This gives you valuable insight into any seasonality trends that may exist.
+Adjust the time period displayed.
+This gives you valuable insight into any seasonal trends that may exist.
 If most people in your geo-region search for “Valentine’s Day date night” starting in January, then your restaurant would do well to feature Valentine’s Day content starting in January.
 If you wait for February, you’ve already missed the boat!

 Other Uses for the Google Trends Tool

 Because Google Trends is a quick, free way to compare keywords against each other historically, it’s a good tool to use whenever you want to make changes to your website.